 The people sit during the reading(s) from the Psalter.

-The appropriate Kathismata from the Psalter may be read (on Sun., the $2^{nd} & 3^{rd}$ Kathismata (Psalms 9-23)).
-Or, one stasis or psalm from one of the two Kathismata may be chosen.
+The appropriate Kathismata from the Psalter are read (see page 66).

+(One stasis, psalm, or section from one of the prescribed Kathismata may be chosen).
 The reader, holding a candle and standing in the middle of the church, chants the Kathismata without melody.

-The reading of each Kathisma (and each stasis) is introduced in this way: People: Lord, have mercy (three times) Glory to the Father and to the Son and to the Holy Spirit Reader: Now and ever and forever.
+The reading of each Kathisma (and each stasis) is introduced in this way:

+People: Lord, have mercy ( three times ) Glory to the Father and to the Son and to the Holy Spirit

+Reader: Now and ever and forever.
 Amen.